hearsh/WebTechProject/readme.md

 #### Users
 Manages the user data for `/users`.
 Fetches the user data and sends it back as a `json` response back to the client.

+## Challenges

+**1. Server Side Rendering** - Complexity of SSR grows with complexity of application.

+**2. Quick Data access**

+**3. Improve page performance**

+**4. API Restrictions**- We scanned through a lot of API’s where we could have the tags to find the users however due to the restrictions we were not in a position to implement that

+## Future work:

+**GitLogin** - We deemed the O authorization as surplus as it imposed limitations on the recommender system.
+Building a recommender system was much easier when we had the user data.
+We wanted to create a recommender system that went beyond the data and analyzed user behavior each time in enters the system.
+This could be easily understood with Google which provides recommendation based on the users browsing history and Duckduckgo which provides recommendations without the history.
+We could definitely work on getting Gitlogin and adding additional layer of security after we have a concrete recommender system

+MongoDB: We would be also working on transferring the API data from Hackaday to a Mongodb data instance.

+## Conclusion

+Technologies learnt:

+- **Node JS** - To easily build fast and scalable network applications.
+- **MongoDB** - Database that works fast and integrates well with Node JS
+- **Vanilla JS** - Most lightweight framework available anywhere
+- **SASS** - Powerful professional grade CSS extension language
+- **Express with EJS** (Embedded javascript)